Consensys/orchestrate-quick-start/README.md

 npm install
 ```

-Verify CLI is properly installed and list all commands by running
+Verify CLI is properly installed and list all commands by running:

 ```bash
 npm run orchestrate help